 What Do Wild Rabbits Eat in Yard

-Wild rabbits are good opportunistic feeders and they will feed on a variety of things they find around human dwellings or gardens.
+As opportunistic feeders, wild rabbits feed on things they find around human dwellings or gardens.

-Although these small and agile animals are used to searching for food in the natural environment, they can occasionally move to houses and other structures where they have a wide variety of tasty and easily accessible foods.
+These small and agile animals usually search for food in the natural environment.
+Still, on rare occasions, they will move to houses and other structures to look for tastier and easily accessible foods.

 1. Garden Plants

-Wild rabbits live on a diet of different garden crops such as flowers, shrubs, and vegetables.
-These animals are more preferential for the fresh leaves and sprouts.
-Specific examples include lettuce, carrots, beans, and so on.
+Wild rabbits live on a diet of different garden crops, such as flowers, shrubs, and vegetables.
+These animals prefer fresh leaves and sprouts like lettuce, carrots, beans, etc.

-Feeding by rabbits can significantly impact vegetation mainly by consuming plant parts and could alter plant quality and health.
-Homeowners may need to implement barriers or repellents to protect their plants from these persistent foragers.
+Unless you have a garden to feed wild rabbits, the rabbits could damage your backyard vegetation.
+Therefore, homeowners may need to implement barriers or repellents to protect their plants from these persistent foragers.

 2. Grass